opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/sheathing-umbilicals/index.md

 * Two pieces of heatshrink tubing
 * 1475mm (58in) of woven sheathing

-### Laying out the X cables

-1. To begin, we'll get these five cables laid out at the correct spacing.
+6. To begin, we'll get these five cables laid out at the correct spacing.
 Having these spaced correctly ensures that every cable reaches every plug with strain relief and length for movement.
 Use the image below to make the correct spacing.
   {{< container-image path="images/IMG_0799.JPG" alt="" >}}

-2. Once you have the spacing correct, use a short zip tie to hold them together at this spacing to preserve it while sheathing.
+7. Once you have the spacing correct, use a short zip tie to hold them together at this spacing to preserve it while sheathing.
   {{< container-image path="images/IMG_0800.JPG" alt="" >}}
   {{< container-image path="images/IMG_0802.JPG" alt="" >}}

-### Sheathing the X cables

-1. Now, cut a 1475mm piece of sheathing from the remainder and expand it by compressing it.
+8. Now, cut a 1475mm piece of sheathing from the remainder and expand it by compressing it.
 You should find that inserting the cables at the correct offset will maintain this offset while pushing the sheathing over them.
 If it starts to fray a little bit, don't worry!
 This is purely a cosmetic step; you can trim off any frayed bits and use the heatshrink to clean up the ends.

-### X Heatshrink

-1. With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal parts on the cables and on the sheathing.
+9. With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal parts on the cables and on the sheathing.
 This is to hold the sheathing in place, keep it from fraying, and generally making it look nicer.
 Use a heat gun or lighter to heat the heatshrink tight onto the cable.